Morning, Wednesday, 15th January 2025

 This conference focuses on next steps for the education sector in Northern Ireland.

-Looking at supporting educational improvement for all learners across NI, areas for discussion include investing in early childhood education as a means of early intervention in tackling educational disadvantage, as well as priorities for narrowing existing educational disparities and improving student outcomes.
+Looking at supporting educational improvement for all learners across NI, areas for discussion include investing in early childhood education as a means of early intervention to tackle educational disadvantage, as well as priorities for narrowing existing educational disparities and improving student outcomes.

-Delegates will discuss implementation of recommendations from the Expert Panel on Educational Underachievement’s A Fair Start report, and improving the understanding student attainment gaps due to socio-economic background, types of schools and gender.
+Delegates will discuss implementation of recommendations from the Expert Panel on Educational Underachievement’s A Fair Start report, and improving the understanding of student attainment gaps related to socio-economic background, gender and types of school.

-Further areas for discussion include support for vulnerable learners and pupil wellbeing, and remedying impacts of the COVID-19 pandemic on learning progression.
-We also expect discussion on key issues around alternative provision.
+Further areas for discussion include support for vulnerable learners and pupil well-being, remedying impacts of the COVID-19 pandemic on learning progression, and key issues around alternative provision.

 Delegates will also look at priorities for the teaching workforce and the potential to develop a workforce strategy, with discussion on teacher training and retention, options for a review of the Jordanstown Agreement and improving working conditions, measures for continuous professional development, and next steps for the establishment of an Education Workforce Council.